The application period for the Bachelorseminar Accounting is from 29.09.2023 (0:00) to 19.10.2023 (23:59).

 Dr. Christine Reitmaier (organizational responsibility)

-The topic of this year's Bachelor seminar Accounting is Corporate Social Responsibility.
+The topic of this year's Bachelorseminar Accounting is Corporate Social Responsibility.
 Corporate responsibility is increasingly becoming a matter of general social interest in our time.
-Initiatives to curb the environmental crisis, for example, can be found at all levels of society -Fridays for Future or a politically coordinated nuclear phase-out are just two examples.
+Initiatives to curb the environmental crisis, for example, can be found at all levels of society - Fridays for Future or a politically coordinated nuclear phase-out are just two examples.
 At the same time, it is social issues that pose challenges for companies - from gender equality to allegations of corruption.
 How do companies reconcile the conflicting priorities of ecology, social issues and economy (the so-called triple bottom line of sustainability)?
 How responsible do companies actually behave?
 What information do companies publish on these topics?
 Is voluntary sustainability reporting related to subsequent (mis)behavior?
-How has the setting changed since large European public interest companies have been required to report on sustainability as of 2017?
+How has the setting changed since large European public interest companies have been required to report on sustainability on a mandatory basis?
 Since financial success is essential for survival, the question for many companies is under which conditions often costly investments in environmental protection are actually worthwhile.
 Is environmental protection merely an unavoidable evil to satisfy various stakeholders, or does it perhaps even result in a competitive advantage or financial benefit?
-In what dimensions should we think in order to make cost-benefit trade-offs?
-How can general quality management contribute to this?
 At the same time, the question arises as to why companies sometimes fail to act responsibly despite social pressure.
 Which mechanisms of corporate management can have an influence here?
 Does the corporate governance information published by companies actually reflect an improved corporate structure?
 Or do companies have incentives to distort such information in their own interests?
 What are the motives for accounting fraud, for example?
 To what extent do these depend on the ownership structure in the company?
 How effective are measures to combat accounting fraud?
 What are the short- and long-term effects of uncovered fraud cases for companies?
 All these topics are in the public interest of our time.
 We also want to look at corporate social responsibility in various facets as part of the seminar.